The holidays are such an exciting time for little ones.

-Bring Comfort from Home: If you child is attached to a special stuffed animal or blanket, make sure to pack it along with you!
+Bring Comfort from Home: If your child is attached to a special stuffed animal or blanket, make sure to pack it along with you!

 Keep a Consistent Bedtime: This can be difficult when you are doing a lot of visiting.

-Your child will adapt to a later bedtime occasionally, but a couple late nights in a row will result in a overtired child who isn’t able to enjoy themselves the next day.
+Your child will adapt to a later bedtime occasionally, but a couple late nights in a row will result in an overtired child who isn’t able to enjoy themselves the next day.

 Try to plan your visiting around your children’s usual nap times.
-Sometimes an occasional missed nap can’t be avoided but too many days in a row and once again you end up with an overtired child!
+Sometimes you can’t avoid missing a nap.
+However, don’t skip a nap too many days in a row as you will have an overtired child!

 Keep the sleeping arrangement as close to normal as possible: A big mistake parents make is to bed share with their baby or toddler while travelling when they don’t normally co-sleep.